tiagobpires/CS50x-2022/README.md

 ## Academic Honesty
-> please try to solve the problems before taking a look at any of my solutions.
+> Please try to solve the problems before taking a look at any of my solutions.
 Only then will you have the best use of the course.
 <br/>Check the [Academic Honesty](https://cs50.harvard.edu/x/2020/honesty/) policy of the course.